helenyaben/dtu_mlops_project/README.md

 ## Project description

 ### Overall goal of the project
 The goal of the project is to use deep learning to solve a classification task of counting fingers as well as distinguishing between left and right hand.

-### What framework are you going to use?

-### How to you intend to include the framework into your project?

-### What data are you going to run on (initially, may change)?
+### Data
 We are using the Kaggle dataset [Fingers](https://www.kaggle.com/datasets/koryakinp/fingers), which contains 21600 images of centered left and right hands fingers.
 All images are 128 by 128 pixels and have a noise pattern on the background.

 Training set: 18000 images \
-Test set: 3600 images \
+Test set: 3600 images

-### What deep learning models do you expect to use?
+### Frameworks
+ - Organization and version control: Git, cookie cutter, DVC
+ - Deep Learning: PyTorch
+ - Reproducibility: Docker
+...

+### Deep learning model
-We intend to use...
+We intend to use a CNN for the image classification